-Students receive a certificate explaining the qualification gained, including achieved learning outcomes and the context, level, content and status of the studies that were pursued and successfully completed.
+Students receive certification explaining the qualification gained, including achieved learning outcomes and the context, level, content and status of the studies that were pursued and successfully completed.

-The award of the higher education qualification is accompanied by a Diploma Supplement which is in line with the European and international standards.
+The award of the higher education qualification is accompanied by the Diploma Supplement which is in line with the European and international standards.